2018–19 Georgetown Hoyas men's basketball team: Season recap

-The arrival of three freshman – guards Mac McClung and James Akinjo and forward Josh LeBlanc – generated particular excitement in the basketball program and among its fans.
-LeBlanc was a versatile forward who was best known for his defense and his abilities in transition play.
-Akinjo was a skilled and high-scoring point guard, a position Georgetown had struggled to fill effectively since the graduation of Markel Starks in 2014.
-McClung had risen to national attention in high school with his spectacular dunks and high scoring; he had set a Virginia state record for points scored in high school a single season with 1,153, beating the old record of 948 set by his idol Allen Iverson, a former Georgetown and NBA great.
-Both in high school and in Kenner League play at McDonough Gymnasium on the Georgetown campus during the summer of 2018, McClung thrilled fans with his athleticism and dunking ability, and he and Akinjo dominated the scoring in Kenner League games that summer.
-McClung and Akinjo in particular provided star power to the 2018–2019 team that Georgetown had been missing for several seasons.
+The arrival of three freshman – guards Mac McClung and James Akinjo and forward Josh LeBlanc – generated optimism in the basketball program and among its fans.
+LeBlanc was a versatile forward, Akinjo was a skilled and high-scoring point guard, and McClung had risen to national attention in high school; he had set a Virginia state record for points scored in high school a single season with 1,153, beating the old record of 948 set by Allen Iverson.

 On October 11, 2018, Georgetown issued a press release announcing that Antwan Walker had been dismissed from the team that day.
 After Walker had begun to emerge as an important contributor to Georgetown's frontcourt late the previous season and followed that up with a successful summer in Kenner League play in 2018, observers had speculated that he might start for the Hoyas in 2018–2019.
 His departure suggested greater playing time for Josh LeBlanc, Trey Mourning, Kaleb Johnson, and Greg Malinowski in the 2018–2019 season.

 A preseason poll of Big East Conference coaches picked Georgetown to finish seventh in the Big East in 2018–2019.
 At the Big East's media day at Madison Square Garden in New York City on October 25, head coach Patrick Ewing dodged reporters′ questions about his expectations for the 2018–2019 squad, saying only that he was hoping for "a much better year" than in 2017–2018 and offering that "everything" about the team would have to get better for it to finish with more than the five conference wins it had the previous season.
 Ewing and Georgetown athletic director Lee Reed both believed that a good program had to be built slowly, and Ewing added, "Last year, I said we were building a foundation...Now we’re starting to put the building up."
 He indicated that in 2018–2019 he would place an emphasis on getting the Hoyas to play together well as a team.